GetResponse Alternatives

 • +Native sales CRM with deal pipelines

-• +Strong third party integration ecosystem
+• +Strong third-party integration catalog

 • +Conditional content and dynamic personalization